Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Introduction

 Recent experiments in Hele-Shaw cells have significantly enriched the knowledge of Faraday waves, revealing new insights into confined interfacial instabilities. \citet{rajchenbach2011new} identified two novel classes of standing solitary waves of large amplitude, distinguished by odd and even symmetries.
 Inspired by this pioneering work, a system of two coupled Faraday waves was observed at the two interfaces of three layers of fluids \citep{li2018observation}.
 Furthermore, steady streaming patterns and self-organization of small tracers sustained by longitudinal Faraday waves were observed in narrow rectangular containers, though not strictly sorted into Hele-Shaw cells \citep{perinet2017streaming,alarcon2020faraday}.
+In miscible fluids confined in similar narrow tanks of large aspect ratio, the Faraday instability can generate a turbulent mixing zone, as experimentally observed by \citet{briard2020turbulent} and numerically reported by \citet{grea2018final}.
 These novel findings indicate that Faraday waves in tanks with a narrow gap exhibit more complicated dynamics than those in wide-mouth containers, with the governing mechanisms remaining incompletely understood.

 Existing theoretical and numerical frameworks have focused predominantly on Faraday waves with spatially regular profiles, as observed by \citet{pradenas2017slanted} and \citet{li2019effect} in Hele-Shaw experiments.
-What researchers interest are the critical condition for the emergence of these stationary patterns that uniformly occupy the entire laboratory-scale cells, which is called the Faraday onset.
+What interests researchers is the critical condition for the emergence of these stationary patterns that uniformly occupy the entire laboratory-scale cell, which is called the Faraday onset.
 Consistent with the parametric instability problem in wide-mouth containers \citep{benjamin1954stability,kumar1994parametric}, linear stability analysis serves as a common method for characterizing the onset conditions in Hele-Shaw configurations.
 Current studies have pursued two distinct approaches: one is Floquet theory, which reduces to a generalized eigenvalue problem followed by a numerical solving process \citep{li2018faraday,bongarzone2023revised}; the other is Lyapunov's first method applied to the nonlinear dynamic system described by the amplitude equation, producing analytical expressions for the critical acceleration threshold \citep{rajchenbach2011new,li2019stability}.
 The amplitude equation for the complex amplitude $A(t)$ has the form

 where $\alpha_1$ characterizes system damping, $\alpha_2$ corresponds to the natural-response frequency detuning, $\alpha_3$ captures parametric forcing strength, and the last term is related to the nonlinear frequency shift with the wave amplitude.
 Despite methodological differences, all stability analysis methods reveal the decisive dependence of critical threshold on the damping coefficient $\alpha_1$, whose precise quantification has been a persistent challenge.